spezifisch/ThreeStepsAhead/README.md

 This is an Android App which simulates your location.
 Its goal is to simulate the whole bunch of GPS/GNSS and sensor data realistically.

-## Releases
+## Download

-For now, grab the most recent test release from [Github's Release page](https://github.com/spezifisch/ThreeStepsAhead/releases).
+Grab the most recent release from [Github's Release page](https://github.com/spezifisch/ThreeStepsAhead/releases).

+Follow install instructions below!

 ## Features